 Fortunately, the only horses we met were on a wide part of the trail some 10 minutes into the hike.

-Apart from this spot, it is an easy to medium difficult hike during the summertime in my opinion.
+Apart from this spot, it is an easy to medium-difficult (as it is upwards for a while) hike during the summertime in my opinion.
 And I am far from being a great hiker.

 When you pass this spot, you will see a canyon on your left-hand side with a beautiful waterfall cascading down into the valley.